cruzgodar/cruzgodar.github.io/docs/page-structure.md

 - `title`: the title of the page.
 In particular, this sets the text that appears on the tab in the browser.

 - `banner_page`: whether or not the page has a banner.
 Covered in more detail later in this doc.

+- `num_banners`: how many different banners the page has.
+This is `1` for every banner page but the homepage.

 - `writing_page`: two settings affect the font, spacing, and indentation on writing pages only.
 This is how those pages are identifed.